 We may not have sufficient funds to fully implement our long-term business plans.
 It is likely that we will need to raise additional capital through new financings, even if we begin to generate meaningful commercial revenue.
 For example, new product development for business partners may require considerable expense in advance of any substantial revenue being earned for such products.
-Such financings could include equity financing, which may be dilutive to our current stockholders, and debt financing, which could restrict our ability to borrow from other sources.
+Such financings could include equity financing, which may be dilutive to our current stockholders, and debt financing, which could restrict our operations and ability to borrow from other sources.
 In addition, such securities may contain rights, preferences or privileges senior to those of current stockholders.
-As a result of potential worsening global economic conditions and general global economic uncertainty (including as a result of actual or perceived disruption caused by COVID-19 or other infectious diseases, the ongoing conflict between Russia and the Ukraine and the global sanctions imposed in response thereto, increases in inflation, fluctuating interest rates and disruptions to global supply chains), political change, and other factors, we do not know whether additional capital will be available when needed, or that, if available, we will be able to obtain additional capital on reasonable terms.
-If we are unable to raise additional capital due to the volatile global financial markets, general economic uncertainty or other factors, we may be required to curtail development of our technology or reduce operations as a result, or to sell or dispose of assets.
-Any inability to raise adequate funds on commercially reasonable terms could have a material adverse effect on our business, results of operations and financial condition, including the possibility that a lack of funds could cause our business to fail and liquidate with little or no return to investors.
+As a result of current macroeconomic conditions and general global economic uncertainty (including as a result of the remaining effects of COVID-19, the ongoing conflict between Russia and the Ukraine and the global response thereto, increases in inflation, fluctuating interest rates, disruptions to global supply chains and recent turmoil in the global banking sector), political change, and other factors, we do not know whether additional capital will be available when needed, or that, if available, we will be able to obtain additional capital on reasonable terms.
+If we are unable to raise additional capital due to the volatile global financial markets, recent turmoil in the global banking sector, general economic uncertainty or any other factor, we may be required to curtail development of our technology or reduce operations as a result, or to sell or dispose of assets.
+Any inability to raise adequate funds on commercially reasonable terms or at all could have a material adverse effect on our business, results of operations and financial condition, including the possibility that a lack of funds could cause our business to fail and liquidate with little or no return to investors.